What was life like on the Australian Home Front during WWI?

 Yet, Gallipoli was seen as 'a test' for Australia, to prove that the young nation was just as brave and as capable as the older empires of Europe.

-It was believed that if Australia showed their courage and abilities by succeeding at Gallipoli, the rest of the world would treat them as equals.
+It was believed that if Australia demonstrated their courage and abilities by succeeding at Gallipoli, the rest of the world would regard them as equals.

 Flanders war graves